 John Braden (18??- October 17, 1896) – Braden hailed from Pennsylvania or Ohio but made his way westward when he was still quite young.
 By the 1850s, he was employed by the Northeastern Stage Company, driving in Minnesota and Iowa.

 By the 1860s, he was blazing the Smoky Hill Traill through Kansas to Colorado for Wells Fargo.
 Next, he drove again for the Overland Stage Line between Fort Bridger, Wyoming, and Salt Lake City, Utah.
 He was also reportedly an Indian Scout.

-When Ben Holladay sold the stage route to Wells-Fargo, Braden continued to work for the line for a couple of years before drifting south to Albuquerque, New Mexico.
-There, he was employed for about 15 years in a livery stable until he met his end on October 17, 1896.
+When Ben Holladay sold the stage route to Wells Fargo, Braden continued to work for the line for a couple of years before drifting south to Albuquerque, New Mexico, in the early 1880s.
+There, he was employed for about 15 years in a livery stable until he met his tragic end.

 At the age of 74, Braden was hired to drive a wagon load of fireworks in the Carnival of Sports parade, sponsored by the New Mexico Territorial Fair Association, on October 16, 1896.
 Around 7 pm that evening, the parade formed along West Copper Avenue.
 Braden’s wagon load was full of rockets and other explosives to be used for the big display after the parade.
 In front of Braden was the Flambeau Club float.
 As the parade started, club members began shooting fireworks, apparently unaware of the danger behind them.
 Sparks flew into Braden’s wagon as the parade rounded the corner onto 5th Street.